riscvarchive/riscv-poky/README.md

 * There is currently no support for `/dev/misc/rtc`, and the resulting error message is expected.
 * When booting in qemu, there are error messages about rtc not being supported.
 * Occassionally, riscv-linux will crash with `main-loop: WARNING: I/O thread spun for 1000 iterations`
+* When compiling freetype, you will encounter an error regarding string.h in sysroot.
+Simply edit that file, remove the `inline` keyword (it should be a small file, with only one routine), and rebuild.
+* OpenJDK 7 Hotspot may occasionally crash with a fatal error in `os_linux_zero.cpp`.
+This is a known issue with the Zero VM.
+Just try running your application again, or restart QEMU.

 Further Reading
 ---------------